domitix/CleverWeather/README.md

-#CleverWeather is an IoT app that allows you to create random values, send them to your Azure IoT hub and visualize them.
+#"CleverWeather" is an IoT app that allows you to create random values, send them to your Azure IoT hub and visualize them.

-##The repository contains
+##"The repository contains"

 * **publisher.py** randomly chooses a device to publish messages, creates random values for temperature, humidity, wind direction, wind intensity and send them to the IoT hub.
 * webapp